1j01/ooplie/README.md

 Next up: **Order of operations**.
 This might be tough,
-but we're not going to get very far without order.
+but we're not going to get very far without **order**.

 The first aim will be to get it usable as an imperative interpreter for simple shell scripts.
-Scripts will be able to use a shebang comment like `#!/bin/english` or `#!/usr/bin/env ooplie`/`english`.
-(Not too `sh`abby, eh?)
+Scripts will be able to use a shebang comment like `#!/usr/bin/env ooplie`, or hopefully `#!/bin/english`. (`sh`, `bash`, `ksh`, `zsh`, `english`!)

 Next, Ooplie should have a good module system.
 You should be able to easily write wrappers for modules on [npm][] to give them lingual interfaces.
 File system support and other things should be implemented this way.
 How the interop should work is not entirely decided.
-(Translating modules into other languages should be possible.
+(Translating modules into other spoken languages should be possible, theoretically.
-Theoretically.
-In the future.)
+There are some [opinions][Why are programming languages in English?] about programming in other languages, at least from people who can speak English, but that's a significant selection bias and I feel like the attitude may be different when it comes to programming in natural language, especially when you just want to tell the computer to do something, as opposed to potentially collaborating internationally on a project.)

 After that, more complex control flow and mathematics can be added, and various modules can be developed.